 About Arclet

-Adrienne holds an MA in communications with a concentration in health communication from Johns Hopkins University and was a 2023 Information Futures Fellow at Brown University School of Public Health.
+Adrienne holds an MA in Health Communication from Johns Hopkins University and was a 2023 Information Futures Fellow at the Brown University School of Public Health.

 Meet Our Team